 You can also vote for Backdoor Survival daily at Top Prepper Websites!

-Bargain Bin: Below you will find links to some basic preps that I own and that I think you will find useful.
+Below you will find some basic preps that I own and that I think you will find useful.

 LifeStraw Personal Water Filter: FREE SHIPPING!
 The LifeStraw is considered the most advanced, compact, ultralight personal water filter available.
 It contains no chemicals or iodinated resin, no batteries and no moving parts to break or wear out.
 It weighs only 2 oz. making it perfect for the prepper.
 For more information, see my LifeStraw review.

 UltraFire Mini Cree LED Flashlight: I personally keep flashlights in every single room of my house and you should too.
 Consider ordering a dozen of these Mini-Crees.
-For less than $45, you will have enough flashlights to stash everywhere including extras for nightstand drawers, desk drawers, and just about every place else you an think of.
+You will have enough flashlights to stash everywhere including extras for nightstand drawers, desk drawers, and just about every place else you an think of.

-At the time of this writing, these flashlights are $3.20 with free shipping.
-Or you can purchase 4 for $13.99.
+At the time of this writing, these flashlights are with free shipping.
 These favorites are super mini sized, bright and waterproof.
 Plus, they use a single, standard AA sized battery.

 10 Inch Premium Glow Sticks – Assorted: These glow sticks are fantastic!
 Each stick glows for 8-12 hours, and comes with a pre-attached hook and lanyard.
 They are well priced and hold up well when packed around in a pocket or handbag.
 For more information about glow sticks and chemical lighting, read 10 Reasons to Add Glow Sticks to Your Survival Kit.